The king of Eighties erotica reaches his creative peak with a minor masterpiece.

 The plot meanders off at this point into fairground life (diminutive Herve Villechaize appears as the fairground boss) and April’s unconvincing friendship with Perry’s ex, Patti Jean (Kristy McNichol), as she explores a world far removed from her own.
 But Belle has discovered the affair and is determined that nothing will stop the wedding, leading her to ask the local sheriff (Burl Ives) to lend a hand in getting rid of Perry.

-Performances are solid, if unremarkable – Fenn looks fantastic, of course, even if her blonde hair is a constant distraction, but her character has little to do given that she’s the lead of the film.
-Tyson is suitably sleazy – you have to question why April would be in love with such an unlikeable bastard, but that’s the nature of romance fiction I suppose – the allure of the Bad Boy.
+The central performances are solid, if unremarkable – Fenn looks fantastic, of course, even if her blonde hair is a constant distraction, but her character has little to do given that she’s the lead of the film.
+Tyson is suitably sleazy – you have to question why April would be in love with such an unlikeable bastard, but that’s the nature of romance fiction I suppose, the allure of the Bad Boy.
 Of course, the film is stolen by seasoned veterans Fletcher and Ives.

 But while critics might scoff at the clichéd story and thin characters, the fact remains that this is a very watchable, very slickly produced melodrama – one that isn’t time at the self-styled intellectual elite.
 At times, you suspect King wants to be making Gone with the Wind, and he certainly captures the genteel, repressed southern atmosphere well.
 Ultimately though, he delivers the film his audience wants, and he does so with more style than you might expect.